codingBot23218/codingBot23218/README.md

 ### Hi there 👋
+its my first projetc after procatinating for long time
 <!--
 **codingBot23218/codingBot23218** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.